ericapinkham/Insight_DE_GUS/README.md

 * Tracking a user's use of a package.
 I.e. determining if a particular user actually knows a given package.

 ## Metrics
-The main purpose here will be to track which packages are trending.
+The main purpose here will be to track which packages are trending. test.

 ### Primary Metric
 The primary metric, *popularity*, will be a weighted sum of the following: